Good management is based on rules

 The Code of Conduct contains the ethical principles of business as stipulated by the Board of Directors, to which all Helsana employees are committed.
 The Code of Conduct contains the shared fundamental values and principles for daily work that all employees of the Helsana Group must follow to ensure the achievement of our long-term objectives.
 It also fosters a common understanding of what is honest and ethical business practice.

 1. Group structure and shareholder base

-Helsana does not have any holdings in listed companies where either party owns more than five per cent of the capital or votes.
+Helsana does not have any holdings in the listed companies included in its consolidated financial statements.
+It also does not have any cross-shareholdings where either party owns more than five per cent of the capital or votes.

 2. Capital structure

 The share capital of Helsana Ltd amounts to CHF 70 million, divided into 70,000 fully paid up registered shares with a nominal value of CHF 1,000 each.
 Each share entitles the holder to one vote at the Annual General Meeting.
 Registered shares may only be transferred with the approval of the Board of Directors.
 The share capital did not change in the past three reporting years.
 There are no rules restricting nominee entries.

 There are no preferred or voting shares, and the company does not have any participation certificates outstanding.
 The company has neither conditional nor authorised capital nor has it issued any dividend-right certificates.
 Helsana has not issued any convertible bonds or options nor does it have any outstanding.

 The Board of Directors is responsible for the strategic management of the Helsana Group.
 The Board consists of the Chair and eight members.
 The Board of Directors comprises only non-executive members.